 The third point is the real clincher: what motivates the person to do what they do and the obstacles they’ve overcome to achieve success.
 Jon called it ‘the hero’s journey’.
 He cited a few examples in the webinar of people – such as Richard Branson and the guys who set up Innocent Drinks – who all have a great hero’s journey.

 In each case, the hero’s journey is a rollercoaster of highs and lows – which makes the story more compelling.
 And, crucially, more memorable.

-All this got me thinking, and it reminded me of a hero’s journey that I’ve worked on for the last five years.
+All this got me thinking, and it reminded me of a hero’s journey for someone I work with.

 So, who’s the TJ in your business?

 The first action of any business looking to ramp up their PR or publicity should be to search for the hero (sorry, I can’t stop singing the M People song in my head now) and then chart that journey because if it’s told well enough, it’s the kind of story that ‘journalists such as Jon Card are keen to hear.